bernie-skipole/minilineplot/README.md

 *ymax* default 10, the maximum y value

 *yintervals* default 5, the interval spacing of values along the y axis, 5 would be five intervals and six values.

+If any strings are set in ystrings, the above y axis values are ignored

 *title* default "", A string printed at the top of the chart